SethMalin/MIPS/README.md

 # MIPS
-Final assignment for Computer Architecture course, coded in MIPS
+Final assignment for Computer Architecture course, coded in MIPS<br>
+Given an array, program returns the smallest integer in the array